honestbleeps/engineering-manager-toolbox/README.md

 - What parts of the codebase do they think could use some work?
 - What is their opinion on current processes
   - Are tickets well-refined / described from the start?
-  - Is QA adequately up to speed on the tool / testing well?
+  - Is QA adequately up to speed on the tools?
+  - Are QA and the relevant engineer(s) collaborating appropriately on testing strategy?
   - Are deployments smooth, or frustrating?
 - How do they feel they're progressing in their career
   - What's their next career step?